thomasclarke1969/documentation/guide/ios/querying.md

 query.offset = 0;
 ```

-## Results Type
+## Result Types

 Query results can be returned as fully realized object instances, object identifiers, or as an aggregate count of the total number of objects matching the query.
-Applications determine their desired return type by optionally setting a value for the `resultsType` property on the `LYRQuery` object.
-The default value is `LYRQueryResultsTypeObjects`.
+Applications determine their desired return type by optionally setting a value for the `resultType` property on the `LYRQuery` object.
+The default value is `LYRQueryResultTypeObjects`.

 ```
 // Fully realized objects
-query.resultsType = LYRQueryResultTypeObjects;
+query.resultType = LYRQueryResultTypeObjects;

 // Object Identifers
-query.resultsType = LYRQueryResultsTypeIdentifiers;
+query.resultType = LYRQueryResultTypeIdentifiers;

 // Count of Objects
-query.resultsType = LYRQueryResultsTypeCount;
+query.resultType = LYRQueryResultTypeCount;
 ```

 ##Executing The Query